abdulbaqi/abdulbaqi.github.io/_posts/2018-10-04-random-verse-python.md

 I used a `while` loop that continues to wait for input until `q` is pressed.

 There are lots of room to improve this code, but I will leave that for you.
 One natural extension is to move from raw code into a web app using for example `flask` framework, which I might try at some point.
+But, for now [here](https://codepen.io/wahyusr/pen/awGRXo) is a nice `javascript` web app using this same API.

 Besides getting wisdoms from these verses, there could be many other use case for this app.
 For example, say there is a Quranic memorization competition, then this app can seed the questions.
 The competitor need to continue from whatever random verse was thrown to him/her.